HomeStock MarketHow to analyze the fundamentals of the company?

-How to analyze Fundamental of Company?
+How do we analyze the fundamentals of the Company?

-About Company –
+Knowing About Company

-Earnings –
+Earnings

 To find the earning status ratios used are